spaulus95/ESC_Lab_Course_2025/README.md

 - **Plotting:** Matplotlib is used to generate line plots of fluorescence recovery over time.
 - **Curve Fitting:** Non-linear curve fitting is applied using `scipy.optimize.curve_fit`.
 - **Parameter Calculation:** Extracted parameters include recovery half-time and fractions.
 - **Visualization:** Results are annotated on the plot with color-coded lines.
+The calculated parameters are presented in a table at the end.

 ## Example Output